NEGRO LEAGUES BASEBALL MUSEUM

 • The Hall of Fame Lockers pay tribute to the Negro Leaguers who have been inducted into the National Baseball Hall of Fame.

 ADMISSION: Adults $10 and children (under 12) $6.
 Seniors $9.
 Admission to the Horace M. Peterson III Visitor Center and the Changing Gallery is free of charge.
+Groups 25 or more only will qualify for a group rate to the Negro Leagues Baseball Museum.

 ANNUAL ATTENDANCE: Collectively, the Museums at 18th & Vine average approximately 300,000 people annually.